hellmarbecker/blog/_drafts/2022-01-06-partitioning-in-druid-part-1-dynamic-and-hash-partitioning.markdown

  749 #ja.wikipedia
  565 #pl.wikipedia
 ```
 We got segments of roughly the same size, and each value of `channel` ends up in only one segment.
 However, as a rule, similar values of the partition key do not end up in the same segment.
 Thus, range queries will not benefit.
 Queries with a single value filter can be faster, though.
+Also, [_TopN_ queries](https://druid.apache.org/docs/latest/querying/topnquery.html) will give more accurate results than with dynamic partitiioing.

 ## Conclusion